Sophox/sophox/README.md

 ## Installation

-Full planet Sophox should be installed on a sufficiently large (40+ GB RAM, 1TB Disk) server, preferably SSD NVMe disk.
+Full planet Sophox should be installed on a sufficiently large (40+ GB RAM, 1 TB Disk) server, preferably SSD NVMe disk.
 In case of Google Cloud, a local SSD scratch disk is also recommended.
 Use environment variables to override what data gets loaded.
 See also the [Development section](#development) below.

 The server must have `bash`, `docker`, `curl`, and `git`.
 Everything else is loaded inside docker containers.

 When cloning, make sure you get submodules (e.g. `git submodule update --init --recursive`)

 ### Google Cloud
-* Create a `custom-6-39936` VM (6 vCPUs, 36GB RAM) or better with a 15GB boot disk, and attach a 1TB Persisted SSD disk.
+* Create a `custom-6-39936` VM (6 vCPUs, 36 GB RAM) or better with a 15 GB boot disk, and attach a 1 TB Persisted SSD disk.
 * Set VM startup script to the following line, and the service should be ready in two to three days.
 Insert any env var overrides right before, e.g. `export SOPHOX_HOST=example.org; curl ... | bash`
 ```
 curl --silent --show-error --location --compressed https://raw.githubusercontent.com/Sophox/sophox/main/docker/startup.gcp.sh | bash